grantoesterling/beets-rym/README.md

 # Beets RYM Genres Plugin

-A [beets](https://beets.io/) plugin that fetches genre, style, mood, and grouping data from Rate Your Music (RYM) scraped data and applies it to your music collection during import.
+A [beets](https://beets.io/) plugin that fetches genre, secondary genre, descriptor, and grouping data from Rate Your Music (RYM) scraped data and applies it to your music collection during import.

+## Important Disclaimer

+**This plugin does not directly access Rate Your Music's servers or API.** Instead, it connects to a Firebase Realtime Database that contains data from a grassroots genre data collection project I made.
+This approach helps reduce load on RYM's servers while providing access to comprehensive genre data for the music community.

+Learn more about this community data project here: (LINK TBD)

 ## Features

 - **Automatic Genre Tagging**: Fetches primary genres from RYM during import
-- **Secondary Genres**: Applies secondary genres to the `style` field
+- **Secondary Genres**: Applies secondary genres to the `secondary_genre` field
-- **Descriptors**: Adds mood descriptors to the `mood` field
+- **Descriptors**: Adds descriptors to the `descriptor` field
 - **Hierarchical Groupings**: Automatically derives parent genres for the `grouping` field
 - **Flexible Matching**: Intelligent fuzzy matching for artist and album names
 - **Caching**: Built-in caching to reduce API calls and improve performance